US Rumelange: European competition

 US Rumelange have qualified for UEFA European competition four times.
-However, they have been generally unsuccessful; during their 1972–73 UEFA Cup campaign, they suffered a 21–0 aggregate loss to Feyenoord, a record defeat that has not been eclipsed in any UEFA cup competition.
-It has not been matched either, except for when, one year earlier, Chelsea had beaten Jeunesse Hautcharage by the same aggregate scoreline.
+However, they have been generally unsuccessful; during their 1972–73 UEFA Cup campaign, they suffered a 21–0 aggregate loss to Feyenoord, a record defeat that has not been eclipsed in any UEFA cup competition - although it was matched in the 1971–72 Cup Winners' Cup for when Chelsea beat Jeunesse Hautcharage by the same aggregate scoreline.